-Join Timothy Pintello for an in-depth discussion in this video Exploring physical addressing, part of Foundations of Networking: IP Addressing.
+Join Timothy Pintello for an in-depth discussion in this video Exploring physical addressing, part of Networking Foundations: IP Addressing.

 - Now that we've looked at some of the numbering systems used with network addressing, let's go ahead and look at some actual types of network addressing.
 Network addressing comes in two types, physical addressing and the logical addressing.
 Let's look at the physical addressing first.
 The physical address refers to the actual physical address assigned to each device on a network.
 This physical address is set at the factory when the device being used is actually manufactured.
 The physical address is not something that you can go in and add manually yourself after the fact.